ezsystems/ezpublish-kernel/README.md

 #Things that are temporary
 * This repository
-* The need for symlinks to ezp-next (eventualy they should be merged)
+* The need for symlinks to ezp-next and research (eventualy they should be merged)
 * (Might be that the layout of the files will change later)